libxml-raku/LibXML-raku/doc/Element.md

     This function is not found in the DOM specification.
 It is a mix of getElementsByTagName and getElementsByTagNameNS.
 It will fetch all tags matching the given local-name.
 This allows one to select tags with the same local name across namespace borders.

-    In SCALAR context this function returns an [LibXML::NodeList ](LibXML::NodeList ) object.
+    In item context this function returns an [LibXML::Node::Set ](LibXML::Node::Set ) object.

   * elements